 Future research projects (Needs £20,000 per annum)

-Similar to the Schizophrenia project Food for the Brain aims to fund MSc studentships to conduct comprehensive reviews of the existing scientific literature for the major mental health conditions, develop a treatment protocol and test its efficacy in an open label study at the Brain Bio Centre.
+Similar to the Schizophrenia project Food for the Brain aims to fund MSc studentships to conduct comprehensive reviews of the existing scientific literature for the major mental health conditions, develop a treatment protocol and test its efficacy in an open label study at the Brain Bio Centre clinic.

 All monies raised goes towards running these projects and any donation is gratefully received.